-2. Maid of Honor
+2. Maid of honor

-3. Parents of Either Spouse
+3. Parents of either spouse

 If one or both sets of parents are hosting the wedding, they may choose to say a few words to welcome everyone to the event as part of the wedding speech order.
 This toast will be fairly fast, especially if the parents made a lengthy or heartwarming toast at the rehearsal dinner.
-The father of the bride speech or parents' toast usually welcomes and thanks the guests, and then raises a glass to the other set of parents and the newlyweds.
+The father of the bride speech or parents' toast usually welcomes and thanks the guests, and then raises a glass to the other set of parents and the happy couple.

-4. The Couple
+4. The couple

 Sometimes the couple will opt to make a toast, particularly if they are hosting the wedding.
 The main purpose of this toast is to be a wedding thank-you speech to everyone involved: the bridal party, family and guests.
 Couples may also express their excitement about starting their new married life together.
 Again, this is an optional (but nice) part of the wedding speech order, so if the couple is hesitant about speaking in front of a crowd, they can go from table to table during the reception to express their thanks in a more personal, intimate way.